Defence of the Realm Act 1914

-The Defence of the Realm Act (DORA) was passed in the United Kingdom on 8 August 1914, four days after it entered the First World War and was added to as the war progressed.
-It gave the government wide-ranging powers during the war, such as the power to requisition buildings or land needed for the war effort, or to make regulations creating criminal offences.
+The Defence of the Realm Act 1914 (4 & 5 Geo.
+5. c.
+29) (DORA) was an act of the Parliament of the United Kingdom passed on 8 August 1914, four days after the country entered the First World War.
+It was added to as the war progressed.
+It gave the government wide-ranging powers during the war, such as the power to requisition buildings or land needed for the war effort, and to make regulations creating criminal offences.

 DORA ushered in a variety of authoritarian social control mechanisms, such as censorship: "No person shall by word of mouth or in writing spread reports likely to cause disaffection or alarm among any of His Majesty's forces or among the civilian population" Anti-war activists, including John MacLean, Willie Gallacher, John William Muir, and Bertrand Russell, were sent to prison.
 The film, The Dop Doctor, was prohibited under the act by the South African government with the justification that its portrayal of Boers during the Siege of Mafeking would antagonise Afrikaners.

-The trivial peacetime activities no longer permitted included flying kites, starting bonfires, buying binoculars, feeding wild animals bread, discussing naval and military matters or buying alcohol on public transport.
-Alcoholic drinks were watered down and pub opening times were restricted to 12pm–3pm and 6:30pm–9:30pm (the requirement for an afternoon gap in permitted hours lasted in England until the Licensing Act 1988).
+The activities no longer permitted included flying kites, starting bonfires, buying binoculars, feeding wild animals bread, discussing naval and military matters and buying alcohol on public transport.
+Alcoholic drinks were watered down and pub opening times were restricted to 12 noon–3pm and 6:30pm–9:30pm.
+(The requirement for an afternoon gap in permitted hours lasted in England until the Licensing Act 1988.)

-In 1920 DORA was extended to deal with the violence in Ireland (see Irish War of Independence) with the Restoration of Order in Ireland Act 1920.
-That Act (under Section 3(6)) allowed military authorities to jail any Irish person without charge or trial and was repealed in 1953.
+In 1920 DORA was extended to deal with the violence in Ireland (see Irish War of Independence) with the Restoration of Order in Ireland Act 1920 (10 & 11 Geo.
+5. c.
+31).
+Section 3(6) of that act allowed military authorities to jail any Irish person without charge or trial and was repealed in 1953.

-Intention
+Purpose

 Like most wartime acts, the Defence of the Realm Act was designed to help prevent potential invasion and to keep homeland morale at a high.
 It imposed censorship of journalism and of letters coming home from the front line.
 The press was subject to controls on reporting troop movements, numbers or any other operational information that would potentially be exploited by the Central Powers.
 People who breached the regulations with intent to assist the enemy or not would have been sentenced to death.
 10 people were executed under the regulations.